mmistakes/made-mistakes-jekyll/_drafts/pencil.md

   <figcaption>Digital strokes made using the side of Pencil's tip compared against those made with compressed charcoal on newsprint paper.</figcaption>
 </figure>

 Wide strokes made with the pencil tool overlap differently than the ink, marker, and brush tools.
 These "shade" strokes have a more defined edge can can cause color banding[^banding] in tones if not smoothed out.
-To better illustrate what I mean here's what I consider a tone with "blocky" strokes.
+To better illustrate this concept here's what I consider a tone with "blocky" strokes.

 [^banding]: Abrupt changes between shades of the same color.

 <figure>
   <img src="{{ site.url }}/images/pencil-surface-pressure-overlap.gif" alt="animation showing overlapping wide pencil strokes">
-  <figcaption>With every overlapping pass the tones darken with noticeable edges of the stroke.</figcaption>
+  <figcaption>With every overlapping pass the tones darken with noticeable edges between the strokes.</figcaption>
 </figure>

 <div class="notice-info" markdown="1">